 The collection of Harry B. Robinson contains a mix of materials concerning Columbia and mid-Missouri.
 Robinson focused on collecting diaries and account records of Columbia locals, dating primarily from 1905 to 1953.

 $5000 bond of John M. Robinson as surveyor of Boone County, MO, 18 November 1822, with Thos.
 Duley and John Henderson as securities.

-INVENTORY.
-Legal, financial, and other records pertaining to the purchase of land for Rock Bridge State Park at Columbia, MO.
+Legal, financial, and other records pertaining to the purchase of land for Rock Bridge State Park at Columbia, Missouri.